Go to Home Page

 It is clear that time cycles were sometimes tracked by the moving of a peg relative to a specific sequence of fixed markers or holes.
 (Updating of the location of a peg would have been required on a daily basis).

-In exploring more of how the ancients would have used the above shown calendar, a knob or a stick would have been moved in correspondence with the top row comprised of 7 holes.
+In exploring more of how the ancients would have used such n calendar, a knob or a stick would have been moved in correspondence with the top row comprised of 7 holes.
 Another knob or stick would have been moved in correspondence with the two columns consisting of 30 numbered holes.
 Yet a third knob would have been periodically moved around the center circle of holes to track the circle of the zodiac.

 From the 30 numbered holes shown on certain among the early used zodiac-calendars, it seems clear that a 30-day cycle might have once been reckoned in association with 12 divisions in each annual cycle.